fpereiro/dale/readme.md

 `dale.acc` is a function for *accumulating* results into one and then returning it.
 This function:
    - Takes an `input` as its first argument - it can be of any type.
    - Takes an optional `firstValue`, which can be used as the initial value for the accumulator.
 Otherwise, the first element of `input` will be considered as the `firstValue`.
 Notice that the former variant is akin to `fold`, whereas the latter is akin to `reduce`.
-   - Takes a `fun`, the function that accumulates two values.
+   - Takes a `function`, the function that accumulates two values.
+   - If `function` is not a function, an error will be printed and `dale.acc` will return `false`.

 The general idea of this function is quite similar to that of `Array.fold` and `Array.reduce`, but the function accepts inputs of any type.